netunicorn/netunicorn/docs/README.md

-# Unicorn architecture design document
+# netunicorn architecture design document
-WIP: Outdated

-In this document the architectural design of Unicorn project is described and documented.
+In this document the architectural design of netunicorn project is described and documented.

 - [userstory](userstory.md) contains a general description of needed functionality from user's point of view.
 - Functional and non-functional requirements are listed in [requirements](requirements.md) document.